Shandong: Ancient history

-Early Imperial history
+Imperial history

 The Qin dynasty conquered Qi and founded the first centralized Chinese state in 221 BC.
 The Han dynasty that followed created several commanderies supervised by two regions (刺史部) in what is now modern Shandong: Qingzhou (青州) in the north and Yanzhou (兗州) in the south.
-During the division of the Three Kingdoms, Shandong belonged to the Cao Wei, which ruled over northern China.
+During the Three Kingdoms period, Shandong was part of the northern kingdom of Cao Wei, which ruled over northern China.

-After the Three Kingdoms period, a brief period of unity under the Western Jin dynasty gave way to invasions by nomadic peoples from the north.
+After the Three Kingdoms period, a brief period of unity under the Western Jin dynasty gave way to invasions by nomadic barbarians from the north.
 Northern China, including Shandong, was overrun.
 Over the next century or so, Shandong changed hands several times, falling to the Later Zhao, then Former Yan, then Former Qin, then Later Yan, then Southern Yan, then the Liu Song dynasty, and finally the Northern Wei dynasty, the first of the Northern dynasties during the Northern and Southern dynasties period.
 Shandong stayed with the Northern dynasties for the rest of this period.

-In 412 AD, the Chinese Buddhist monk Faxian landed at Laoshan, on the southern edge of the Shandong peninsula, and proceeded to Qingzhou to edit and translate the scriptures he had brought back from India.
+In 412 AD, the Chinese Buddhist monk Faxian landed at Laoshan, on the southern edge of the Shandong peninsula, and proceeded to Qingzhou to edit and translate the scriptures he had brought back from Pakistan and India.

-The Sui dynasty reestablished unity in 589, and the Tang dynasty (618-907) presided over the next golden age of China.
+The Sui dynasty reestablished unity in 589, and the Tang dynasty (618–907) presided over the next golden age of China.
 For the earlier part of this period, Shandong was ruled as part of Henan Circuit, one of the circuits (a political division).
 Later on, China splintered into warlord factions, resulting in the Five Dynasties and Ten Kingdoms period.
 Shandong was part of the Five Dynasties, all based in the north.

-The Song dynasty reunified China in the late tenth century.
+he Song dynasty reunified China in the late tenth century.
 The classic novel Water Margin was based on folk tales of outlaw bands active in Shandong during the Song dynasty.
 In 1996, the discovery of over two hundred buried Buddhist statues at Qingzhou was hailed as a major archaeological find.
 The statues included early examples of painted figures and are thought to have been buried due to Emperor Huizong's repression of Buddhism (he favored Taoism).

 The Song dynasty was forced to cede northern China to the Jurchen Jin dynasty in 1142.
 Shandong was administered by Jin as Shandong East Circuit and Shandong West Circuit – the first use of its current name.

-Early modern history
+Early modern era

-The modern province of Shandong was created by the Ming dynasty, where it had a more expansive territory, including the agricultural part of Liaoning.
-After the Ming–Qing Transition in 1644, Shandong acquired (more or less) its current borders.
+The modern province of Shandong was created by the Ming dynasty, where it had a more expansive territory, including the eastern of Liaoning (Liaodong).
+In 1376, the capital of Shandong moved from Qingzhou to Jinan, and since then, Jinan served as the provincial capital for seven centuries.

-During the nineteenth century, China became increasingly exposed to Western influence, and Shandong, a coastal province under the dukedom of Xiong, was significantly affected.
-Qingdao was leased to Germany in 1897 and Weihai to Britain in 1898.
-As a result of foreign pressure from the Russian Empire, which had annexed Outer Manchuria by 1860, the Qing dynasty encouraged settlement of Shandong people to what remained of northeast China.
+After Emperor Yongle moved the capital to Beijing in 1421, the cities of Jining and Linqing along the Grand Canal flourished due to the development of canal grain transport.
+However, due to the Little Ice Age (approximately 1550–1770), crop yields declined and famine persisted year after year, and compounded by the harsh policies of the imperial court, peasant rebellions broke out continuously.